Connecting cooperative transport by ants with the physics of self-propelled particles: Model of ants as a single self-propelled particle

-The model contains two velocities $v_c$, $v_r$, and two timescales $\tau_v$, $\tau_\theta$.
-The dimensionless parameter $\alpha_b$ measures the strength of the global bias, i.e. how closely the target direction $\theta_0$ is adhered to.
-The motion becomes increasingly unidirectional the larger $\alpha_b$ is, while for $\alpha_b=0$ the motion is isotropic.
-Similarly, the dimensionless ratio $\alpha_r=v_r/v_c$ encodes how strongly the velocity amplitude is randomized causing $v$ to deviate from the preferred travel speed $v_c$.
-If $\alpha_r> 1$, the velocity is randomized so quickly that the travel direction can flip in a short time merely due to the large velocity fluctuations.
-In contrast, if $\alpha_r< 1$, the speed $v$ adheres close enough to $v_c$, such that the trajectory does not flip its travel direction, and turnaround (i.e. a reversal of the velocity vector) only happens by slowly rotating $\theta$ while moving at nonzero speed.
-For this latter case, one can distinguish whether the trajectory turns around more quickly due to the randomisation of the angle, or due to the influence of the bias: Consider a point in the trajectory where the object moves opposite to the global bias.
-Following the factors preceding the restoring and randomizing components in Eq. \eqref{eq:langevin_t}, turning around due to angular fluctuations happens on a time scale of $T_{r}=\tau_\theta$, while the turnaround time towards the nest due to the bias is $T_{b}=\tau_\theta/\alpha_b$.
-Experimentally, we cannot distinguish whether the trajectory turns around due to randomisation of the angle or a global bias.
-However, from experiments we can extract an effective angular correlation time $\tilde\tau_\theta=\tilde\tau_\theta(\tau_\theta,\alpha_b)$, which takes into account both turning mechanisms and can be analytically approximated~\cite{Note1}.
-Therefore, given $\alpha_b$ and $\tilde\tau_\theta$ we are able to approximate $\tau_\theta$.
+The model contains two velocities $v_c$, $\alpha_v v_c$, and two timescales $\tau_v$, $\tau_\theta$.
+The dimensionless parameter $\alpha_{\theta}$ measures the strength of the global bias, i.e. how closely the target direction $\theta_0$ is adhered to.
+The motion becomes increasingly unidirectional the larger $\alpha_{\theta}$ is, while for $\alpha_{\theta}=0$, the motion is isotropic.
+Similarly, the dimensionless ratio $\alpha_v$ encodes how strongly the velocity magnitude is randomized, causing $v$ to deviate from $v_c$.
+If $\alpha_v > 1$, the velocity is randomized so quickly that $\theta$ can flip in a short time merely due to the large magnitude fluctuations.
+In contrast, if $\alpha_v< 1$, $v$ adheres close enough to $v_c$, such that the velocity does not flip its angle.
+Then turnaround (i.e., a reversal of the velocity vector) only happens by slowly rotating $\theta$ while moving at nonzero velocity.
+For this latter case, one can distinguish whether the trajectory turns around more quickly due to the randomization of the angle or due to the influence of the bias: Consider a point in the trajectory where the object moves opposite to the global bias.
+Following the factors preceding the restoring and randomizing components in Eq. \eqref{eq:langevin_t}, turning around due to angular fluctuations happens on a time scale of $T_{r}=\tau_\theta$, while the turnaround time towards the nest due to the bias is $T_{b}=\tau_\theta/\alpha_\theta$.
+By observing a turnaround, we cannot distinguish whether it occurred due to randomization of the angle or the global bias.
+However, from experiments, we can extract an effective angular correlation time $\tilde\tau_\theta=\tilde\tau_\theta(\tau_\theta,\alpha_\theta)$, which takes into account both turning mechanisms and can be analytically approximated~\cite{Note1}.
+Therefore, given that we determined $\alpha_\theta$ and $\tilde\tau_\theta$ from a set of experimental trajectories, we are able to approximate $\tau_\theta$.